-Interest expense for fiscal 2020 decreased \$239 thousand compared to fiscal 2019, mainly as a result of the Burish debt to equity conversion in May 2020.
-The Company also recorded \$79 thousand of interest expense during fiscal 2020 related to the accretion of discounts on the PFG Loan and Warrant Debt compared to \$74 thousand in the same period last year.
-In addition, the Company recorded amortization expense related to the back-end fee on the PFG loan of \$50 thousand during both fiscal 2020 and fiscal 2019.
-The Company also recorded \$84 thousand of interest expense through May 14, 2020 related to the accretion of discounts on the Burish notes payable compared to \$79 thousand in fiscal 2019.
+Interest expense for fiscal 2021 decreased \$614 thousand compared to fiscal 2020, mainly as a result of the Burish debt to equity conversion in May 2020.
+The Company also recorded \$61 thousand of interest expense during fiscal 2021 related to the accretion of discounts on the PFG Loan and Warrant Debt compared to \$74 thousand in the same period last year.
+In addition, the Company recorded amortization expense related to the back-end fee on the PFG loan of \$31 thousand and \$50 thousand fiscal 2021 and fiscal 2020 respectively.
+The Company also recorded \$84 thousand of interest expense through May 14, 2020 related to the accretion of discounts on the Burish notes payable.

 Warrants were also issued in connection with the Burish note.
-For further details, see Note 3 - Credit Arrangements and Note 10 - Related Party Transactions.
+For further details, see Note 3 - Credit Arrangements and Note 9 - Related Party Transactions.

-During fiscal 2020, a change in fair value of \$57 thousand was recorded related to the fair value remeasurement on the derivative liability associated with the PFG V Loan and Warrant Debt compared to a change in fair value of \$5 thousand during fiscal 2019.
+During fiscal 2021, a gain in fair value of \$12 thousand was recorded related to the fair value re-measurement on the derivative liability associated with the PFG V Loan and Warrant Debt compared to a loss in fair value of \$57 thousand during fiscal 2020.

-No foreign currency exchange gain or loss was recorded related to re-measurement of the subordinated notes payable related to the Company's foreign subsidiaries in either fiscal 2020 or 2019.
+No foreign currency exchange gain or loss was recorded related to re-measurement of the subordinated notes payable related to the Company's foreign subsidiaries in either fiscal 2021 or 2020.